 Each year, thousands of Connecticut citizens face charges for the possession of drugs.
 Whether prescription drugs or illegal ones like cocaine or heroin, you need a lawyer trained in drug defense.
 We are those lawyers.

-Sometimes, even with a valid prescription, people get charged with the illegal possession of legal drugs.
+Sometimes, even with a valid prescription, people are charged with the illegal possession of legal drugs.
 The laws are tough.
 Many times the prosecutors and judges don’t take the time to truly listen to your side of the story.
 If this happens, Ruane Attorneys can help.
 We advocate for our clients.
 We fight for them and tell the whole story to the judge and prosecutors.
-Also, we let them know about the facts about your arrest.
-This helps them understand more than the fact that you got arrested.
-We let them know who you are as a person, and we let them know why this won’t ever happen again.
+Also, we let them know about the facts about arrest.

 What to Know About Drug Defense